 - Published Governance Guidelines.
-A copy of the Governance Guidelines can be found under "Corporate Governance-Charters & Policies" on the Investor Relations page of our website at www.destinationXL.com. - Annual Election of Directors.
-Our directors are elected annually for a term of office to expire at the next Annual Meeting (subject to the election and qualification of their successors). - Independent Board.
-The vast majority of our Board is comprised of independent directors, with the exception of our Chairman of the Board and our Chief Executive Officer. - Independent Lead Director.
+A copy of the Governance Guidelines can be found under "Corporate Governance -Charters & Policies" on the Investor Relations page of our website at www.destinationXL.com. - · Annual Election of Directors.
+Our directors are elected annually for a term of office to expire at the next Annual Meeting (subject to the election and qualification of their successors). - Majority Vote for Uncontested Director Elections.
+In June 2015, the Company amended its By-Laws to require, in an uncontested election, a majority of the votes properly cast for the election of our directors.
+In the case of a contested election, a plurality vote will still be required for the election of directors.
+Furthermore, in uncontested elections, any nominee for director who does not receive the approval of a majority of the votes properly cast will promptly tender to the Board his or her offer of resignation.
+If such an event were to occur, the amendment provides that the Nominating and Corporate Governance Committee of the Board will consider the resignation offer and make a recommendation to the Board whether to accept or reject the resignation offer based on all factors it deems relevant, including the various factors set forth in the By-Laws.
+The amendment further provides that the Board will take action within 90 days following certification of the stockholders' vote. - Independent Board.
+The vast majority of our Board is comprised of independent directors, with the exception of our Executive Chairman of the Board and our Chief Executive Officer.
+Mr. Kyees served as our Interim Chief Financial Officer from February 2, 2014 to May 31, 2014, during which time he was not an independent director.
+Effective June 1, 2014, in accordance with NASDAQ rules, Mr. Kyees was considered an independent director but will not be able to serve as a member of our Audit Committee for a period of three years after his service as Interim Chief Financial Officer concluded. - Independent Lead Director.
 An independent director serves as "presiding director" at Board meetings on an alphabetically rotating schedule.
-The presiding director chairs any meeting of the independent directors and facilitates communications between other members of the Board and the Chairman of the Board and/or the Chief Executive Officer.
-However, each director is free to communicate directly with the Chairman of the Board and with the Chief Executive Officer.
-The following is a listing of the independent lead director at each of the in-person Board of Director meetings in fiscal 2012 (there is no presiding director for telephonic meetings):
+The presiding director chairs any meeting of the independent directors and facilitates communications between other members of the Board and the Executive Chairman of the Board and/or the Chief Executive Officer.
+However, each director is free to communicate directly with the Executive Chairman of the Board and with the Chief Executive Officer.
+The following is a listing of the independent lead director at each of the in-person Board of Director meetings in fiscal 2014 (there is no presiding director for telephonic meetings):

 Date of Meeting Presiding Director

-May 10, 2012 Jesse Choper
+May 15, 2014 Jesse Choper

-August 2, 2012 John Kyees
+August 7, 2014 John Kyees

-November 8, 2012 Ward Mooney

-January 31, 2013 George Porter
+January 29, 2015 Willem Mesdag